 It is also possible to enter into a post-nuptial agreement – this effectively provides the same function as a pre-nup but is entered into after marriage/civil partnership.

-Family law solicitors can provide often invaluable advice for couples that are unmarried but decide to separate.
+Family law solicitors can often provide invaluable advice for unmarried couples who decide to separate.
 Depending on the nature of the relationship and how long the couple has been together, they may have joint financial commitments, or one party may have made financial contributions towards an asset – situations that need untangling upon separation.
 The couple may also have had children together, in which case it can be reassuring to seek the advice of a family law solicitor.

-Domestic abuse can take many forms and is not always physical, but can be psychological.
-Seeking the assistance of a family law solicitor can help you to break free from an abusive relationship – helping you obtain security by applying for injunctions.
+Domestic abuse can take many forms and is not always physical but can be psychological.
+Seeking the assistance of a family law solicitor can help you break free from an abusive relationship – helping you obtain security by applying for injunctions.

-Family situations and relationships are complex and when things turn sour, seeking legal advice to clarify your position and establish the best way forward can prove a vital step.
+Family situations and relationships are complex, and when things turn sour, seeking legal advice to clarify your position and establish the best way forward can prove vital.

-Anthony Jones is a Director, Head of Family and is a Resolution Accredited Specialist.
+Anthony Jones is a Director, Head of Family, and Resolution Accredited Specialist.
 For more information, please contact him on 0161 641 4555 or email email@example.com